 Even though it can be much more difficult when you aren’t bringing home a fortune from your employer, you should base your savings on a percentage of income.
 Many people rely on the 50/30/20 budgeting rule, which can be a great way to get started.
 This will ensure you’re putting at least 20% of your take-home pay toward debt repayment and savings.

-Check out the full breakdown of median savings account balance by income:
+Check out the full breakdown of median savings account balance by percentile of income:

 Despite economic ups and downs, Americans have been depositing more into their savings account every year on average since 1959, when the Federal Reserve started collecting this data.
 The total amount of American savings account deposits has increased since 1959, the earliest date for which the Federal Reserve has data.
 The median balance, however, has not always followed suit, highlighting the differences in savings discipline across households.